Sam Bradford: Sophomore season

 The following season Bradford surpassed quarterback coach Josh Heupel's school record for passing yards in a single game with 468 yards.
 Bradford led the Sooners to their third straight Big 12 Championship and defeated Missouri 62–21.
 In the process, the Sooners broke Hawaii's 2006 record for the most points in a single season with 702 points.
 Also, the Sooners were the first team in NCAA history to score 60 or more points in five straight games.
 Oklahoma finished the 2008 regular season with a 12–1 record, ranking #2 in the AP Poll and #1 in the BCS Standings.
 The Sooners earned a trip to play Florida at the 2009 BCS National Championship Game.
-Bradford turned in one of the best seasons ever by a quarterback, passing for 4,720 yards with 50 touchdowns and just eight interceptions.
+Bradford turned in one of the best seasons ever by a quarterback, passing for 4,720 yards with an NCAA-leading 50 touchdowns and just eight interceptions.

 After the regular season, Bradford captured the Davey O'Brien Award and the Heisman Trophy, awarded to the best player in college football.
 He is the second sophomore, after 2007 winner Tim Tebow of the University of Florida, to receive the Heisman; he also became the fifth University of Oklahoma player, as well as the second person of Native American descent to capture the trophy after Jim Plunkett.
 Bradford received 1,726 total points while the other finalists, Colt McCoy, of the University of Texas, and Tim Tebow, received 1,604 and 1,575, respectively.
 Tebow, however, collected more first-place votes, 309, while Bradford got 300.
 Bradford got the most points thanks to the help of his 315 second-place votes.
 A total of 926 voters participated in the balloting.

 When combined with Blake Griffin's Naismith Award, Oklahoma became the first school to have a winner in both top basketball and football individual awards in the same year.
 Bradford was also voted Associated Press College Football Player of the Year.
 Bradford received 27 votes, again beating McCoy (17 votes) and Tim Tebow (16 votes).
 Bradford is the third Oklahoma Sooner to win the award, joining Josh Heupel (2000) and Jason White (2003).
 Heupel and White were also quarterbacks, with Heupel being the current quarterbacks coach for Oklahoma.

 Bradford faced Florida, led by Tebow, in the 2009 BCS National Championship Game.
 He threw 26-of-41 passes for 256 yards, two touchdowns, and two interceptions, as Florida won the game 24–14.